Join our list

 There are 134 rooms throughout the hotel offering different perspectives.
 Whichever you choose, you’ll never want to leave.
 However, you must have dinner at Les Trois Forts, which features the creations of Michelin star chef Dominique Frérard and more incredible views of Marseille.

-On the property, be sure to relax at the SoSPA and indoor pool, workout at the fitness center, have sunset cocktails at Le Dantès Skylounge or lunch or snack at the Brasserie Le Carré Bistromanie with a local glass of wine.
+On the property, be sure to relax at the SoSPA and indoor pool, work out at the fitness center, have sunset cocktails at Le Dantès Skylounge or have lunch or snack at the Brasserie Le Carré Bistromanie with a local glass of wine.